tkimball83/ansible-role-protonvpn/README.md

 ## Requirements

-This role requires homebrew and homebrew cask to be installed
+This role requires homebrew to be installed

 ## Role Variables